micyongda/data-engineering-study-guide/solutions/answers.md

 76. What Is Slicing In Python?

 Slicing is a string operation for extracting a part of the string, or some part of a list.
-In Python, a string (say text) begins at index 0, and the nth character stores at position text[n-1].
-Python can also perform reverse indexing, i.e., in the backward direction, with the help of negative numbers.
-In Python, the slice() is also a constructor function which generates a slice object.
-The result is a set of indices mentioned by range(start, stop, step).
-The slice() method allows three parameters.
-1. start – starting number for the slicing to begin.
-2. stop – the number which indicates the end of slicing.
-3. step – the value to increment after each index (default = 1).

 77. Is A String Immutable Or Mutable In Python?